Bytes Technology Group Executes Share Buyback - TipRanks.com

 More about Bytes Technology Group Plc

-Bytes Technology Group Plc operates in the technology sector, focusing on providing IT solutions and services.
-The company is listed on the London Stock Exchange and the Johannesburg Stock Exchange, indicating a market focus that spans both the UK and South Africa.
+Bytes Technology Group PLC operates in the technology sector, focusing on providing IT solutions and services.
+The company is listed on both the London Stock Exchange and the Johannesburg Stock Exchange, indicating a broad market focus.

 Technical Sentiment Signal: Sell